hhelibeb/abap-data-validator/README.md

 ## Requirment
 ABAP Version: 740 SP08 or higher

 For ABAP Cloud, there is another release which was contributed by ArneVanH.
-Please find it on the [release page](https://github.com/hhelibeb/abap-data-validator/releases).
+Please find it on the [Releases page](https://github.com/hhelibeb/abap-data-validator/releases).
 Refer to issue https://github.com/hhelibeb/abap-data-validator/issues/21 for more details

 ## Exception
 The exception class `zcx_adv_exception` is copied from `zcx_abapgit_exception` for it is easy to use:)